omerlevi2/NLP_Project/dpr/progress.md

 todo:

 what is this?
+DPR model loaded from ret_save_file

+how many epochs should dpr be trained for?

-DPR model loaded from ret_save_file train retriver on startegyqa dataset
+train retriver on startegyqa dataset

 fix dev set paragraphs: